DarshanaBalai/Kidiz-Playdates-Project/README.md

 # Kidiz-Playdate-project

 This is Frontend project for Kids playdate, it contains following pages
-- User registration
+- User registration and Login page.
-- Register to event
+- View upcoming events or start a new event/playdate for kids.
 - Gallery for all events

 ## Deployment